How to Maximize 10 Vacation Days in 2026

 Whether you’re a young professional just getting started or a seasoned pro that changed companies, there’s a good chance you won’t see more than 10 paid time off (PTO) days per year until you’ve worked for your current company for 5 years.

-Let’s find out how you can stretch 10 PTO days into 47 travel days each year!
+Let’s find out how you can stretch 10 PTO days into 47 travel days this year!

 How to Make Your Vacation Days Go Further